Pepe-57/esp-cf/old versions/oldversions.md

-## This folder contains old versions of ESP-OS
+## This folder contains old versions of ESP-CF
 List of old versions:
   - None
 List of unsupported versions: